the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

     --output table
 ```

-* `--name` specifies the name of your resource group and should be something that uniquely identifies this hub.
+* `--name` specifies the name of your resource group and should be something that uniquely identifies this hub from other hubs you may deploy.
 * `--location` specifies the _region_ of the data centres where your resource will exist.
   A list of data centre regions and locations can be found [here](https://docs.microsoft.com/en-us/azure/aks/container-service-quotas#region-availability).
   We have chosen West Europe for resource availability.